-Do I Need a Breast Lift with My Breast Augmentation?
+Do I Need a Breast Lift With My Breast Augmentation?

-If you need a breast lift, Dr. Lewis can typically perform your lift and augmentation during the same surgery.
 A breast lift does normally require some additional incisions but, depending on the severity of your sagging, they may not be noticeable.
 Dr. Lewis will use his advanced surgical skill to minimize the appearance of scarring as much as possible.
 Dr. Lewis will explain your options during your consultation.

 - Donut Incision– For mild breast sagging, a breast lift with a donut incision may be performed.
 This incision is made around the areola.
 Once healed, it can be very difficult to see.